UKHackspaceFoundation/foundation/telegramNotes.md

 ##Membership
-* So the "just joining to use a tool" thing can be partially solved by introducing a one­time joining fee that resets if your membership lapses
+* So the "just joining to use a tool" thing can be partially solved by introducing a oneÂ­time joining fee that resets if your membership lapses
  * This varies depending on if the Hackspace allows commercial activities
 * Pay as you feel lowers the barrier to joining compared to what people get out of a Hackspace